 25. The cost of data breaches is $3.86 million annually, on average.

 To explain why all of this is so important, we need to mention that the average damage caused by data breaches tends to be $3.86 million annually.
 While that is the average, this varies a lot from country to country, being $7.9 million in the US, while in Brazil it is around $1.24 million.

 26. 82% of organizations show concern that their staff is violating security policies.

 As many as 82% of organizations show concern that their staff is violating security policies.
-Therefore, one of the most relevant cloud computing market trends needs to become raising awareness of security issues.
+Therefore, raising awareness of security issues needs to become one of the most relevant cloud computing industry trends.

 Still, despite the fact that the majority of the industry already uses cloud tech, there’s always more room for growth and expansion.
 Keep in mind that cloud technology itself seems to be growing exponentially.
 The more it evolves, the more appealing it will become, even though the numbers are already quite impressive.